ufjschool/ob-s14/drafts/second/self-defense.md

 “I’m going to be sad that I won’t see everybody as often because we’re a pretty tight-knit group,” Bright said of the other regional instructors.
 “I’ve gotten such a great response from the community, though.
 It’s been amazing.”

 A survivor of two sexual assaults in high school, Bright was encouraged to take the R.A.D. class by her mother when she started college at University of South Florida.
-Unprepared for the emotional triggers that would bring those memories back, she broke down crying during simulations and got help from the victim advocate who was there.
+Unprepared for the emotional triggers that would bring those memories back, she got help from the victim advocate who was there during attack simulations.

 It took three years for Bright to go back, but she credits the R.A.D. class with forcing her to confront the past and move on with her life.